CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 Our project includes a small but important set of files organized in a specific hierarchy.
 Keeping this structure intact is essential because Docker Compose and MySQL rely on these paths to initialize the database correctly.

 ```
 project-root/
 ├── docker-compose.yaml
+├── .env
 ├── .env.sample
 ├── .gitignore
 └── initdb/
     ├── cool-ddl.sql
     └── seed-dev.sql
 ```

 > #### Note on Operating Systems:
 >
 > Once the Docker containers are running, everyone is working inside the same Linux environment.
-> This means commands such as **`docker compose up -d, docker exec -it ...`**, and SQL queries will be identical across Mac, Linux, and Windows.
+> This means commands such as **`docker compose up -d`**, **`docker exec -it ...`**, and SQL queries will be identical across Mac, Linux, and Windows.

 ### 1.1 File and Folder Explanations